State Cinema, North Hobart: AFI State Cinema

 Labor prime minister Gough Whitlam attended the grand re-opening of the State Cinema after it was purchased by the government-funded Australian Film Institute in 1976.

 The State Cinema hosted the premiere of Manganinnie, the first feature length film produced by the Tasmanian Film Corporation in August 1980.
 The premiere was attended by actors Mawuyul Yanthalawuy and Anna Ralph, as well as the Governor of Tasmania Sir Stanley Burbury and Tasmanian Premier Doug Lowe.

 In the 1980s, the Hobart Film Society curated weekly exhibitions for the State Cinema as part of the AFI Cinémathèque circuit.
-The society projected mostly classic and foreign language films, including Jesus of Montreal, Wings of Desire, and The Killing Fields, which included a Q&A with actor Haing S. Ngor, a survivor of the Khmer Rouge regime in Cambodia and the only actor of Asian descent to win an Academy Award for Best Supporting Actor.
+The society projected mostly classic and foreign language films, including Jesus of Montreal, Wings of Desire, and The Killing Fields, which included a question and answer (Q & A) session with actor Haing S. Ngor, a survivor of the Khmer Rouge regime in Cambodia and the only actor of Asian descent to win an Academy Award for Best Supporting Actor until 2022.

-In 1994, Dutch-Australian film director Paul Cox premiered his film Exile at the State Cinema, which was followed by a Q&A.
+In 1994, Dutch-Australian film director Paul Cox premiered his film Exile at the State Cinema, which was followed by a Q & A.

 State Cinema

 The State was purchased by North Hobart businessman John Kelly in 2002.
-Extra screens were added in 2006, and by 2014 it had 8 screens offering over 700 seats, plus a roof-top cinema and bar.
+Extra screens were added in 2006, and by 2014 it had eight screens, and offered over 700 seats, plus a rooftop cinema and bar.

 A star on the footpath of the State Cinema was added to commemorate the 100th birthday of Tasmanian actor Errol Flynn on 20 June 2009.
 It was unveiled by his daughter Rory Flynn and grandson Sean Flynn.

-American A-list actor Willem Dafoe attended the Tasmanian premiere of The Hunter at a red carpet event held at the State Cinema in 2011.
+American actor Willem Dafoe attended the Tasmanian premiere of The Hunter at a red carpet event held at the State Cinema in 2011.
 Director Daniel Nettheim and Tasmanian premier Lara Giddings were also in attendance.

-On the 5th April 2012, Tasmanian author Richard Flanagan officially opened the State Cinema Bookstore at the site.
+On 5 April 2012, Tasmanian author Richard Flanagan officially opened the State Cinema Bookstore at the site.

 A special red carpet charity event for the premiere of Lion was attended by the film's subject, Saroo Brierley and his family at the State in December 2016.

-As of 2019, the State Cinema has 11 screens in operation, including a rooftop cinema, cafe, bar and bookstore.
+In 2019, the State Cinema had 11 screens in operation, including a rooftop cinema, cafe, bar and bookstore.

-Film Festivals
+Film festivals

-The State Cinema hosts several national film festival events, including the Alliance Française French Film Festival, Japanese Film Festival and Lavazza Italian Film Festival.
+The State Cinema hosts several national film festival events, including the Alliance Française French Film Festival, Japanese Film Festival, Lavazza Italian Film Festival, and Taiwan Film Festival in Australia.
 The Hobart Film Society, Australia's oldest continually operating film society, curated the annual Hobart International Film Festivals between 1974 and 1992 at the State, which were often attended by several hundred members and non-members.

 Controversies

-In October 2021, the State Cinema screened Nitram, a film about the life of the gunman of the Port Arthur Massacre in spite protest from locals and survivors of the event.
-The State Cinema displayed no posters or advertising of the Tasmanian premiere as a means to avoid offense.
+In October 2021, the State Cinema screened Nitram, a film about the life of the gunman of the Port Arthur Massacre in spite of protest from locals and survivors of the event.
+The State Cinema displayed no posters or advertising of the Tasmanian premiere as a means to avoid offence.